youkharoufi/Shopping-App-UI/README.md

+## Project type
+This is a frontend user interface that works in pair with the ```Shopping-App-API``` backend API, which means they have to be run simultaneously.
+Below are the details to how to consume the app :

 ## ✨ How To Use the app ✨

 After opening the backend API (ShoppingApp-API) you will have to enter the following commands : ```add-migration FirstMigration``` then ```update-database```